 Loevy graduated from Columbia Law School in 1993, where he served as a Senior Editor of the Columbia Law Review.
 At Columbia, he was a Kent Scholar (approximately top 1% of the academic class), as well the recipient of the Young B. Smith Prize given to the student with the top examination in torts, and the Paul R. Hayes Prize given to the student with the top exam in civil procedure.

 Upon graduating, Loevy clerked for Judge Milton I. Shadur of the Northern District of Illinois for a year, after which he took a year off and travelled around the world.
 Upon returning home, he joined the firm then-known as Sidley & Austin, where he spent a year and a half before leaving to start his own firm, first as a solo practitioner, and then in partnership with his wife, Danielle Loevy.

-The firm he formed, Loevy & Loevy, has since grown to 20 lawyers, and is now one of the largest firms devoted to civil rights in Chicago, if not the entire country.
+The firm he formed, Loevy & Loevy, has since grown to more than 20 lawyers and is now one of the largest firms devoted to civil rights in the entire country.

 Loevy is also a lecturer at law at the University of Chicago, where he co-teaches a clinic on wrongful conviction litigation with other members of his firm.
 Loevy also teaches Trial Advocacy to clinic students at the University of Chicago.